kellymakesstuff/spork/readme.md

 Current known issue: initial API load is large and thus takes time to populate carousel on home page (solution coming soon)

+Current known issue: New API Key needed for Spoonacular for Substitutes page, Substitutes page may not populate until new key is inserted (working on now)
 ***

 ## Change Log